boazsegev/facil.io/src/bscrypt/README.md

 Some things, like Base64/Hex encoding assume you allocated enough space (the functions are unsafe) and overlapping memory will cause undefined behavior (although decoding will mostly work when performed in place).

-The purpose of the lower level API was to allow higher level APIs to be written, so use with care.
+The purpose of this lower level API was to allow higher level APIs to be written, so use the provided API with care.

 Here's a simple SHA-1 computation: